gvatsal60/rustify/README.md

 ![GitHub forks](https://img.shields.io/github/forks/gvatsal60/rustify)
 ![GitHub stars](https://img.shields.io/github/stars/gvatsal60/rustify)

-# Rustify - A Rust Project Template

 Welcome to Rustify! 🦀

 Rustify is a template for kickstarting your Rust projects.
 Whether you're a seasoned Rustacean or just getting started with the language, Rustify provides a solid foundation for building reliable and efficient software in Rust.

 ## Features